 |admin||''unit's serial number''||7.69%|

-(1) Change the router's login password
+(1) How to change the router's login password?

 3 authentication types: automatic selection, WPA-PSK, WPA2-PSK.
 There is basically no difference between the 3 types.
 Just select automatic.

 3 encryption algorithms: automatic selection, TKIP, AES.
 AES encryption algorithm is generally recommended.

 If your router settings are messed up and you can't access the internet, how can you reset the router to factory settings by logging into the 192.168.1.1 administration page?
 Generally, there are 2 ways to restore factory settings: through the router's administration page or by pressing the RESET button on the router itself.